MrR0807/Notes/understanding-parquet-file.md

 In this section will use the idea from Designing Data-Intensive Applications book[1] to portrait metadata usefulness.
 In named book, author explores metadata concept by introducing a simple, bash database.

 Instead of `bash` scripts and thought practices, I'll build a simple database in Java and explore simplified metadata and indexes.
 Also, I will not implement compaction, because Parquet does not formulate such practices.
-However, those practices could be implemented in downstream specialised databases which Parquet files are input.
+However, those practices could be implemented in downstream specialised databases for which Parquet files acts as an input.